pranayahirwar/jspider-mern-stack-notes/javascript/TypeConversionVsTypeCoercion.md

 // In this case, tries to start parsing the string from the left, but it immediately encounters a character ('a') that can't be converted into a number.
 As a result, it returns `NaN`.
 ```

 4. **parseFloat function**: This is useful when you want to convert a string to a floating-point number.
 It ignores any non-numeric characters after the first number in the string.
-If the string can't be converted, it returns `NaN`.
+If the string can't be converted or first char of string is non-numeric then, it returns `NaN`.

 ```javascript
 let str = "123.45";